Approval Time For SBA 7(a) Loans, 504 Loans, Disaster Loans, & Microloans

 FAQs About SBA Loan Approval Time

-While SBA loan applications do take a bit longer than traditional and online business loan applications, they do have their positive qualities.
+While SBA loan applications do take a bit longer than traditional and online business loan applications, they do have their positive qualities, some of which include low interest rates and long repayment terms.
 If you think an SBA loan is right for you, begin the application process before you need cash.
-Most importantly, be sure to look into all your options before deciding on what is best for your small business!
+This way, the potentially lengthy SBA loan approval time won’t be a hindrance to you.
+Most importantly, be sure to look into all your options before deciding on what is best for your small business.